kelvinsanchez15/100-days-of-code/r2-log.md

 ### R2D54
 I invested the day adding i18n support to my personal portfolio, with Spanish and English which are the languages I currently speak.
 I'm pretty happy with the results.

+### R2D55
+I added a Blog section to my portfolio with some articles that I've been translating and writing for @freecodecampES.
+In the future I want to automate the data fetching process.